cmauricio/CourseraCleaningData/README.md

 4. Getting the name for the X_measures
 5. Changing the names of the colums in the different files
 6. Merging the test and the train files
-7. Creating the big database
+7. Creating the big database by merging the two previous merges

 # Second point #
 Getting the mean and SD measurements

-1. As interpreted by me, no database needed to be exported in this step,
+1. As interpreted by me, no database needed to be exported in this step, therefore this database was only created on code and for this point.

-2. therefore this database was only created on code and for this point.
+I did not use this database for anything else.

 # Third point #
 Using descriptive names